bromanko/bromanko.com/_posts/2016-01-06-secure-access-tokens-with-aws-and-single-sign-on.md

 this online, but do to technical challenges neither worked properly with Okta.
 So, we expanded the general idea to support Okta (with multi-factor authentication via TOTP).

 The result is a user-friendly CLI for authenticating, generating an STS access token, and updating your local environment within seconds.
-It’s a big security enabler
+It’s a big security enabler.

 ![Generating AWS STS tokens via Okta SSO](/img/posts/2016-01-06-secure-access-tokens-with-aws-and-single-sign-on/aws-sts-generation.gif)
 _Generating AWS STS tokens via Okta SSO_